 Photographs have long been one of our most favorite souvenirs from our Walt Disney World trips, and Memory Maker has always been an easy way to ensure that we got tons of fantastic pictures to look back on after we return home.

-But, with all the changes in the procedures and now that masks are here to stay (at least for the time being) are PhotoPass and Memory Maker still worth it?
+But, with all the changes in the procedures (at least for the time being) are PhotoPass and Memory Maker still worth it?

 Here’s some things to consider: